Updated: Oct 6, 2021

 If you are not a current subscriber, please visit https://ezwxbrief.com and you can try out the application for 14 days.
 If you decide to join, the cost of an annual subscription for the first year is $79.
 You can set your account to auto-renew for $69 after that.

-I am dedicating all of my efforts to build a more robust application with EZWxBrief.
+At this point all efforts are being directed to build a more robust application with EZWxBrief.
 Please understand that creating a new brand was not an easy decision.
 EZWxBrief had to be developed in order for the product to flourish for its customers and to stay competitive in the aviation industry.
 EZWxBrief is now the preferred companion app to AvWxWorkshops.com, created and owned entirely by Avwxworkshops Inc. I think you will find my continued dedication to EZWxBrief customers and their flying safety to be my number one priority.
 I hope to work together with you in the coming months and years to further improve this new application.

 I am sure you have many questions.
 Please visit our social media outlets and check out our blog at the bottom of this email for more information on how to get started and learn more about EZWxBrief.
 Take a few minutes and read the extensive Pilot's Guide which includes a Quick Start section at the beginning.
 You'll find several tutorials about using EZWxBrief on our YouTube channel (https://youtube.com/avwxworkshops).
 If you still have specific questions, please send an email to firstname.lastname@example.org and we can set up a short phone call to address those questions and other concerns.